1980s Corporate Makeover

 The National Pastime was in again, its nostalgic value at an all-time high.
 Memorabilia sales boomed.
 Trading cards were given the same financial credence as mutual funds.
 Moviegoers lined up to see one hit baseball flick after another, including The Natural, Eight Men Out, Bull Durham and Field of Dreams.
-Spike Lee exhibited baseball hip by wearing an unbuttoned Brooklyn Dodger jersey in Do the Right Thing.
+Spike Lee exhibited baseball hip by wearing an unbuttoned Brooklyn Dodgers jersey in Do the Right Thing.
 And rocker John Fogarty, who raged against the machine in the 1960s with Credence Clearwater Revival, now wistfully sang of playing center field.

 Baseball’s renewal was hardly the result of collateral interests.
 Major league executives were preached the gospel of effective corporate sponsorship from commissioner Peter Ueberroth—who floored the world by steering the 1984 Summer Olympics in Los Angeles to staggering financial success.
 With a tradition-be-damned attitude, Ueberroth spurned baseball’s folksy, long-time corporate relationships and put bids for just about anything out to the highest bidder.
 Such new and profitable streams of revenue became more and more necessary as player payrolls showed no sign of ending their meteoric ascent.